Prince of Dragonstone

 Prince of Dragonstone or, in some cases, Princess of Dragonstone, was the title of the heir apparent to the Iron Throne during the Targaryen dynasty.
 The heir apparent's seat was the castle of Dragonstone located on the island of the same name.

 After Aegon I Targaryen conquered the Seven Kingdoms, he decided to construct a new capital city, King's Landing, in the new town growing around his newly constructed seat, the Aegonfort, which was torn down in 35 AC in preparation for the construction of the Red Keep.
 The seat of Dragonstone remained in possession of House Targaryen.
 Aegon I had two children: Aenys, born in 7 AC, and Maegor, born in 12 AC.
 Despite being Aegon I's eldest son and heir for many years, Aenys never held the title "Prince of Dragonstone".[N 1] Aenys was raised by Aegon I at King's Landing, and accompanied his father on royal progressions.
-Meanwhile Maegor was raised by his mother, Queen Visenya Targaryen, at Dragonstone.
-In time, he became known as the "Prince of Dragonstone".
-Maegor remained the Prince of Dragonstone during the earlier years of Aenys's own reign, even though Aenys had heirs of his own.
-After Maegor was exiled in 41 AC for taking a second wife, Aenys established "Prince of Dragonstone" as a formal title by appointing it to his own heir, Prince Aegon.
+Meanwhile Maegor was raised by his mother, Queen Visenya Targaryen, at Dragonstone and in time became known as the "Prince of Dragonstone".
+Maegor continued to hold the title during the earlier years of Aenys's own reign.
+It was only in 41 AC, a year after Maegor had left the Seven Kingdoms in exile, that Aenys established "Prince of Dragonstone" as a formal title by appointing it to his own heir, Prince Aegon.

 Upon Aenys's own death, Maegor returned from exile and claimed the Iron Throne.
 He had three wives already, but in 47 AC, still lacking an heir, married three widowed women known to be fertile.
 One of these was his niece, Princess Rhaena, who had born twin girls to her late brother, Prince Aegon.
 Maegor named one of the girls, Aerea, as his heir until he had children of his own.
 However, she has not been confirmed to have been appointed the title "Princess of Dragonstone".